LameCoder17/Online-Examination-System/README.md

  -Option 4
  -Answer

- Settings are stored in setting.txt in the following format -1st line is time limit
+ Settings are stored in setting.txt in the following format \n -1st line is time limit
  -2nd line is negative marking
  -3rd line is rollback (1 is for allowed rollback)